auremoser/mozsci/log/worklog.md

 * [hitchhikers guide to python](http://docs.python-guide.org/en/latest/)
 * look up about:telemetry, make notes about options, see notes from Friday meeting for suggestions
 * apply for a [wcsj fellowship](http://wcsj2017.org/about/fellowships/) Oct 26-30
+* propose talk on Managing Insecurity: how to build a safe, sturdy, and sustainable team

 * fix SGO site
 * check survey for [fellows' workweek](https://public.etherpad-mozilla.org/p/2017-fellows-workweek)